Frequently Asked Questions (FAQs)

 The program applies to first responders who were employed either full-time or part-time, or formally engaged as a volunteer.

-Who is an eligible recipient?
+Who is an eligible beneficiary?

 - the spouse or common-law partner; or